Skip to content

 taskmanager.numberOfTaskSlots: 4

-The docker compose mounts the local folder to /home in both the job manager and task manager containers so that, we can submit the job from the job manager (accessing the compiled jar) and also access the input data files in the task manager container.
+The docker compose mounts the local folder to /home in both the job manager and task manager containers so that, we can submit jobs from the job manager (accessing the compiled jar) and also access the input data files in the task manager container.

 In the deployment/local folder the docker compose start a one node kafka broker, one zookeeper, one job manager and one task manager.